OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 # Web UI Prototyping Toolkit - Protostar

-Version 0.9.1
+Version 0.9.2

-This is a tool to facilitate the creation of static HTML prototypes from UX designs.
+This is a tool to facilitate the creation of static HTML prototypes from UX designs
 - Decompose pages into reusable fragments
 - Instant server startup, live editing from then on.
 Kill and fire up again only when changing project root
 - Nested inclusion of fragments